 You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist.
+However, in some cases, your doctor may refer you immediately to a neurologist.

 What you can do